a-romald/express-albums-app/README.md

 photos into them.
 Application implement main CRUD functions both for albums and images.
 Application uses MySQL database to store paths for photos.
 The sql-file appended.
 Pagination module requires compilation on server side.
+Application also uses ImageMagick to generate thumbnails with gm module.
+So You should install it into your system.

 Requires Node.js installed.